dariasmyr/mock-server/README.md

 - Node.js version 12.0 or higher
 - NestJS version 8.0 or higher

-### Installation

-1. Install the `mock.module.ts` file into your project.
-2. Add the dynamic Mock Module to your app module and specify the path to the GraphQL data schemas.
-3. Run the app and enter the GraphQL playground with an endpoint similar to the name of a corresponding schema file.

 ### Usage

 For adding the Mock Server module to your project, follow these steps: